iris1901/CUNA/README.md

 We will generate:

 - A new POD5 file that simulates cytosine deamination events (C→U) typically found in ancient DNA, by replacing the signal at selected cytosine sites with uracil signals extracted from RNA.
-- A mixed_list.txt file used in training contains one genomic position per line, with the following format:
+- A `mixed_list.txt` file used in training contains one genomic position per line, with the following format:
     - `contig`: Chromosome or scaffold name from the reference genome
     - `position`: 0-based genomic coordinate of the base of interest
     - `strand`: Either `+` or `-`
     - `label`: 1 for uracil (deaminated cytosine), 0 for canonical thymine

 ## Step 2: Generate Training Features
-Once we have simulated cytosine deaminations (C→U) and produced the corresponding mixed_list.txt, we extract features from the modified signals using the script generate_features.py.
-We will generate features separately for the sample by providing signal POD5 file as --input, BAM file as --bam and a list of positions with modified/unmodified labels as --pos_list and use --threads NUM_THREADS to speed up feature generation.
+Once we have simulated cytosine deaminations (C→U) and produced the corresponding `mixed_list.txt`, we extract features from the modified signals using the script `generate_features.py`.
+We will generate features for the sample by providing signal POD5 file as --input, BAM file as --bam and a list of positions with modified/unmodified labels as --pos_list and use --threads NUM_THREADS to speed up feature generation.
 In this case, we will use a window size of 10, which means how many bases before and after each base position of interest (from pos_list) to include in feature generation.
 These features will later be used to train a deep learning model capable of distinguishing deaminated C→U sites from natural T bases.

 This structure allows the pipeline to train a binary classifier that distinguishes between truly unmodified thymines and uracils resulting from cytosine damage.